zikai1/OAReg/README.md

 ```

-If you want the torch version match the pytorch3d version, please use "conda list" to check the corresponding Version, and then re-setup the torch, such as
+If you want the torch version match the pytorch3d version, please use ```conda list``` to check the corresponding Version, and then re-setup the torch, such as
 ```
 - pip install torch==1.12.1+cu113 torchvision==0.13.1+cu113 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu113
 ```